 sense of variety, complexity, and difficulty which comes…primarily from the “experience of literature….”
 It is this that gives a passion, and a reality, to the moral imagination, which, at its best, informs the political as well as the literary imagination.

 Up till the late 19th century the reading of novels was, in educational quarters, regarded as reprehensible—flighty at the least and morally deleterious at worst.
 In the century just gone by novel-reading became perfectly permissible—mildly civilizing at most and morally indifferent on the whole.
 Gertrude Himmelfarb’s book shows us a third way, not previously unknown but not enough practiced, a way of attending that combines pleasure and profit: novels read as images of morality.

-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 This essay was originally published in The Claremont Review (Volume 7, No. 1, 2006-7) and is republished here with gracious permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus no email).